Cuzart/crypto_price_alert/README.md

   Crypto Price Alert 🔔
 </h1>
 <p>
-The script uses the Coingecko API to get real-time prices and send you an email, if you the price of an asset gets above/below your goal.
+The script uses the Coingecko API to get real-time prices of your configured asset list and send you an email, if the 24h change of your asset in percentage gets above/below your configured limit.
 </p>

 ## Getting started